 Important: Take into account the exchange rate of your destination if you’re traveling outside the country.
-I budgeted $700USD for food, transportation and other expenses (barring flight and accommodation) for my two weeks in London, which seems like a lot (because it is a lot), but that really only comes to about £460 - or around £32 per day.
+I budgeted $700USD for food, transportation and other expenses (barring flight and accommodation) for my two weeks in London, which seems like a lot (because it is a lot), but in 2015, that really only came to about £460 - or around £32 per day.
 Exchange rates can be killer.

 “Getting a second job” doesn’t mean “work 80 hours a week and give up any thought of having a social life whatsoever.”
 It can be as easy as occasional babysitting or picking up a freelance job on the side that only requires a few hours of work per week.
 I don’t make tons of money off of my freelance writing work (Update August 2018: I freelance full-time now) and babysitting, but that extra $200 a month could cover the cost of a domestic plane ticket.